mmisw/mmiorr-docs/docs/faq.md

 Briefly, you can either specify the ontology IRI directly to one of those applications, or download the ontology as an RDF/XML format.
-Specifiying the IRI is only guaranteed to work if the ontology is hosted at the ORR.
+Specifying the IRI is only guaranteed to work if the ontology is hosted at the ORR.
 Ontologies that are re-hosted, or remotely hosted, by ORR may not be discoverable at their To download the ontology from its front page, you can use the `View/download as` dropdown menu, selecting RDF/XML as the format.
 Another option is to directly specify the download IRI in your browser, constructed as `http://[domain]/ont?form=rdf&uri=`,